I investigate the intelligence encoded inside a deep neural network.

 Miscellaneous

 I am originally from Kolkata, once the capital of India.
-I have lived in Gainesville (FL), Pittsburgh (PA) and Boston (MA).
+I have lived in Gainesville (FL), Pittsburgh (PA), Boston (MA) and New York city (NY).

 Interviews

-• Podcast hosted by Kishlay Das to provide my insights for the admission and research in the US for MS/PhD aspirants.
+Podcast hosted by Kishlay Das for the admission and research in the US for MS/Ph.D. aspirants